• Skip to primary navigation

 A tender pot roast on a serving platter with carrots and potatoes.

-Slow Cooker Pot Roast with Carrots and Potatoes
+Tender Slow Cooker Pot Roast with Potatoes and Carrots

 Author: Barbara Curry